Miami-Dade Organization Uses Boutique to Provide Former Inmates With Second Chances

 "I was in a bad place and took money from my employer and that's why I was arrested," she said.
 "Like so many who are incarcerated, I had lost all my belongings.
 I didn't know how to start over.
 Department of Corrections doesn't have things in place like that."

 That's where the Ladies Empowerment Action Program - or LEAP - comes in.
-The organization which helps women transitioning out of prison through counseling, housing and training also has the boutique.
+The organization, which helps women transitioning out of prison through counseling, housing and training, also has a boutique.

 Items come solely from donors, creating a store where formerly incarcerated women can get a job.
 From mopping floors, Denike worked her way up to store manager and mentors other women working at the boutique.